Turkey to play role in fight against Islamic State

 The PKK, considered a terrorist group by the United States, European Union and Ankara, has become an unlikely ally in the battle against Islamic State, with its fighters playing a key role on the front lines of northern Iraq.

-"Weapons that go to this region should not fall into hands of terrorist organisations and the PKK.
+"Weapons that go to this region should not fall into hands of terrorist organizations and the PKK.
 We have expressed our sensitivities about this," he said.

 (Additional reporting by Gulsen Solaker in Ankara and Humeyra Pamuk in Istanbul; Editing by Nick Tattersall and Andrew Roche)